 Sofia unpacked and headed back downstairs to her father’s library.
 He was sitting with her mom, drinking tea by the window and she joined them.
 They spent the next few hours going over her life at Hogwarts and the upcoming competition.
 They ate dinner in the kitchen, and afterwards Sofia’s father sat by the fireplace to read while Sofia showed her mother her new dresses.

 It was past midnight when she finally went to bed.
-She was comfortably in bed when she heard an owl hit her window with its claws.
-She sat up, her heart beating fast.
+She was lying comfortably under the covers when she heard an owl hit her window with its claws and she sat up, her heart beating fast.
 The only times an owl had visited her in her room late at night, had been when Malfoy had wanted her to come out and meet him, which had happened several times before.
 She opened the window and watched as the owl flew over her bed, dropped a letter and flew away.
 As she approached her bed, she realized she had been right; it was an envelope from Malfoy.

 Ten minutes later, Sofia apparated in the woods by her house in the familiar spot she had apparated in so many times before.
 That had been their meeting place for years, just outside the magical protection of her home, yet close enough that the younger Sofia didn’t feel so bad to be out without her parents knowledge.